JonoSax/IdentityVisualisation/README.md

-PoSE: Permissions of the System Environment
-Identity Visualiser (doesn't sound as wanky)

-We want the clients PoSE so we visualise, explain and recommend actions to impove their system integrity.
+**Identity Visualiser**

+We want to visualise the structures of identities in a client environment.
+This allows identity managers and business owners to interpret their digital access landscape based on the important criterias such as relative access, groupings and temporal changes.

 This environment contains:

-* MultiDimAttributeAnalysis.py: This is the script which takes in inputs from the excel file (whatever is used for entitlement analysis), caluculates the similarity matrix and visualises the results.
+* app.py: run this to launch the data platform

 * requirements.txt: contains the libraries required for this to be installed.